PIC4SeR/Back-to-Bones/README.md

 *DG accuracy achieved by tested backbones compared with their performance on ImageNet, with error bars.
 Regardless of different architectures and priors, we find a strong linear correlation between the two metrics (ρ = 0.921).*

 ## Description
-This repository allows to train and test EdgeSRGAN on different Single Image Super-Resolution datasets using adversarial training combined with feature-wise Knowledge Distillation.
+This repository allows to train several backbones on different Domain Generalization datasets.
+The latest and most promising DG algorithms can be tested on the backbones to assess their efficacy.

 ## Installation
 We suggest to use a virtual environment (conda, venv, ...)